 Gunny Highway’s first impression of Jones and the other members of the platoon was unfavorable.
 He established high standards and through his will-power influenced them to achieve those standards and succeed.
 The platoon went from being the laughing stock of the post to a well-respected organization capable of meeting any challenge presented.
 He developed other leaders such as Jones and his Lieutenant who tripped when presented problems, but learned the value of adapting, improvising and overcoming to achieve success.

-At the end of the day, it was Highway and his platoon were not favorable.
-Previous leaders allowed them to slack off becoming regarded as a bunch of out-of-control misfits who could never succeed let along achieve excellence.
-Highway know one day their lives could be at stake and pushed them to achieve and exceed military standards.
+At the end of the day, it was Highway knew his platoon was not prepared.
+Previous leaders allowed them to slack off becoming regarded as a bunch of out-of-control misfits who could never succeed let alone achieve excellence.
+Highway knew one day their lives could be at stake and pushed them to achieve and exceed military standards.
 After an emergency deployment to rescue stranded Americans it was Highway’s platoon on the top of the hill after enduring several battles and receiving the accolades of their commander.
 In true Level 5 fashion, Gunny denied having accomplished much, but rather thrust his followers into the spotlight.
 He was humble, demonstrated tremendous will-power, set high standards, developed others, expected continuous improvement from previous excellent results and set up his unit for continued greatness for years after his retirement.
 Who knows, in 20 years Gunny Jones could be the one leading the charge, achieving success and passing the glory onto a well-mentored Corporal when the Commanding General teleports to that forward position.
 Hooah!